Reheating process in the $R^2$ inflationary model with the baryogenesis scenario: Parameter dependence of the obsevables

-So, this quantity is less than one by definition: \(\delta_{\text{eff}} \leq 1\).
-In the third line in (\ref{eq:microscopic_lepton_asymmetry}), we used the asuumption that the all the components in the Yukawa matrix are the same order and \(M_{N_2} \ll M_{N_3}\), which are mentioned in \ref{subsec:decay_of_majorana_neutrino}.
-The matching condition for the baryon asymmetry \(n_B/s\simeq 0.87\times 10^{-10}\) imposes restriction on the mass prameters.
+The matching condition for the observed baryon-to-entropy ratio \((n_B/s) |_0\simeq 0.87\times 10^{-10}\) imposes restriction on the mass parameters.
 The lepton asymmetry is generated through the non-thermal leptogenesis \cite{asaka1999leptogenesis,asaka2002non} because of the low reheating temperature and the large Majorana fermion mass, which realizes sizable gravitational particle production.
-Hence, there is no wash-out effect:
+Hence, there is no wash-out effect, and the Boltzmann equation for the lepton number is simply given as

 In terms of a rescaled variable: \(\bar{n}_{L} \equiv n_{L} \bar{a}^3 M^{-3}\), we find